Giffords: Other work

-In addition to endorsing and supporting state and federal candidates and lobbying for stronger gun laws, Giffords and Kelly have spoken out about the need to intensify our response to outbursts of gun violence.
-Immediately following the 2017 mass shooting in Las Vegas, Ms. Giffords issued a statement that she was praying for her former colleagues in Congress to "find the courage it will take to make progress on the challenging issues of gun violence."
-In a press conference on the steps of the U.S. Congress, Kelly echoed the call for more action, saying, "All we're hearing is thoughts and prayers...Your thoughts and prayers aren't going to stop the next shooting."
+In addition to endorsing and supporting state and federal candidates and lobbying for stronger gun laws, Giffords has spoken out about the need to intensify the government and electorate's response to outbursts of gun violence.
+Immediately following the 2017 mass shooting in Las Vegas, co-founder Giffords issued a statement that she was praying for her former colleagues in Congress to "find the courage it will take to make progress on the challenging issues of gun violence."
+In a press conference on the steps of the U.S. Congress, co-founder Mark Kelly echoed the call for more action, saying, "All we're hearing is thoughts and prayers...Your thoughts and prayers aren't going to stop the next shooting."

 The group has also participated in a range of state and national advocacy campaigns and events.
 In March 2018, when survivors of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida organized the March for Our Lives, Giffords helped bring more than 200 people from Parkland to participate.
-The organization has helped link local and regional groups into a campaign to register voters in the hopes of removing NRA-backed lawmakers from office.
+The organization has helped link local and regional groups into a campaign to register voters in the hopes of electing lawmakers who support gun safety laws.
 Giffords has also brought together former military commanders and other veterans to urge political leaders to address America's 'gun violence crisis.'